-- Judge for yourself - neither bank loans nor logistics costs become cheaper.
-The main way to deliver products to Chukotka is air transport.
+- Judge for yourself - neither bank loans nor logistics costs are getting cheaper.
+The main method of delivering food to Chukotka is by air.
 It is very expensive.
-Yes, we fundamentally provide the so-called “northern delivery” - the delivery of food and consumer goods along the Northern Sea Route.
-But not all the necessary product range can be delivered this way.
-The purchasing power of the population (despite the average patch in the district of 80 000 rubles) leaves much to be desired.
-The price of one jar of yogurt in local stores 250-300 rubles.
+Yes, we fundamentally provide the so-called "northern delivery" - the delivery of food and consumer goods along the Northern Sea Route.
+But not all of the required range of products can be delivered this way.
+The purchasing power of the population (despite the average pay in the district of 80 rubles) leaves much to be desired.
+The price of one jar of yogurt in local stores is 000-250 rubles.

 Therefore, we, the representatives of the regional authorities, are doing everything possible to ensure an acceptable subsistence level in the district.
 Several years ago, a regional law was passed, the essence of which: if a person works for one rate in the region, then his income can not be lower than the subsistence minimum.
 We try to ensure that both working citizens and pensioners do not experience difficulties in providing themselves with a diet that is necessary for a full-fledged life.

 This is not an easy task, but we solve it.
 Thanks again, industrial growth in the main industry - subsoil use.
 Thanks to this in the district, income from taxes is growing.
 On the budget filling in recent years, has also been working and rising prices for gold, and the exchange rate ...

 - There is information, why it is still not fulfilledThe federal law that regulates the cost of electricity in the Far East to the average Russian level?